Miles Sanders Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

-- Sanders has racked up a team-high 754 rushing yards (50.3 per game) and scored zero touchdowns.
+- Sanders has churned out a team-best 754 rushing yards (50.3 per game) with zero touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with Washington.